Interviewsand Articles

 The Thing Itself and Some Unlikely Associations

-Exploring the Eastbay shoreline one day I found myself at the foot of University Avenue near the Berkeley pier.
+Exploring the East Bay shoreline one day I found myself at the foot of University Avenue near the Berkeley pier.
 That's where I saw it, a fierce warrior, bow drawn, astride a mythical beast like a huge Chinese fu-dog.
 The sculpture stands over fifteen feet high.

-Immediately I remembered having stumbled upon it years earlier when its squat magnitude had first mesmerized me.
+I remembered having stumbled upon it years earlier when its squat magnitude had first mesmerized me.
 But this time, I gazed upon it with new eyes having just read an advance copy of Peter Kingsley's astonishing book A Story Waiting to Pierce You.
-Kingsley argues that a mysterious figure mentioned in ancient Greek texts was a shaman who traveled from Mongolia to Greece where he met with Pythagoras to help the Greeks with his knowledge.
-Travel between Mongolia and Greece in that era was considered impossible, and what to make of the idea that the Greek logos might have been nurtured by the mysticism of Mongolian shamanism?
+Kingsley argues that a mysterious shaman mentioned in ancient Greek texts had traveled from Mongolia to Greece where he met with Pythagoras and influenced the Greeks with his knowledge.
+Travel between Mongolia and Greece in that era was considered impossible.
+So what to make of the idea that the Greek Logos might have been nurtured by the mysticism of a Mongolian shaman?

-Goodness!
+Wow!
 Kingsley's Mongolian shaman might have put it the same way.
 And the archer had a definite Mongolian flavor, too.
-Suddenly, I wanted to find this Fierstein.
-Without a doubt, it would be worth the effort.

 Plop Art and Puff-Pieces